-“Calling-in” of a planning application refers to the power of the Secretary of State to take the decision making power on a particular planning application out of the hands of the local planning authority for his own determination.
-This can be done at any time during the planning application process, up to the point at which the local planning authority actually makes the decision.
+The Secretary of State has the power to take the decision-making power on a planning application out of the hands of the local planning authority (LPA) by calling it in for his own determination.
+This can be done at any time during the planning application process, up to the point at which the LPA makes the decision.

 The power to call-in planning applications is very general and the Secretary of State can call-in an application for any reason.
 In practice, very few applications are called-in every year.
-They normally relate to planning applications which raise issues of national significance.
+They normally relate to planning applications raising issues of national significance.

-The Secretary of State also has a similar power to “recover” a planning appeal which has been submitted to the planning inspectorate.
-A “recovered inquiry” is basically a planning appeal (against a local authority’s decision) which the Secretary of State can decide to determine himself, rather than allowing a planning inspector to take the final decision, as is the normal process.
+The Secretary of State also has a similar power to recover a planning appeal which has been submitted to the Planning Inspectorate.
+A recovered inquiry is basically a planning appeal (against a LPA’s decision) which the Secretary of State can decide to determine himself, rather than allowing a planning inspector to take the final decision, as is the normal process.

-This note sets out all these issues in more detail.
-It applies to England only.
-For more information about the planning system in the other UK countries, see briefing paper, Comparison of the planning systems in the four UK countries: 2016 update.
+For more information about the planning system in the other UK countries, see the Commons Library briefing, Comparison of the planning systems in the four UK countries: 2016 update.

 Commons Briefing papers SN00930